RossAD/InvoiceSimple/README.md

 # Overview
-A React environment and basic application scaffold is preconfigured for this project.
+A React environment and basic application scaffold are preconfigured for this project.
 The babel transformer will allow you to write JSX and ES2015 syntax.

 We did not include other libraries but encourage you to use any number of the following:
 - React Router